mbatchkarov/mbatchkarov/_posts/2014-07-14-profiling-python.md

 ---

-Miroslav Batchkarov, 14 July 2014

 This article explains the basics of profiling Python code.
-The hardest part is to install all the great tools that make it trivial to find the bottleneck in your code.
+The hardest part is installing all the great tools that make it trivial to find the bottleneck in your code.

 ## Getting the required tools